Speaker: Russell R. Abrutyn, Esq., Abrutyn Law PLLC

 - Immigration consequences of convictions beyond removal: Adam Walsh Act, admissibility, and naturalization.

-This is the first seminar in a ten-part criminal law seminar series.
+This is the first seminar in a 10-part criminal law seminar series.
 These seminars will be presented later this year:

 Barbara M. Hankey, M.S.A.; Oakland County Community Corrections